MartinXPN/LambdaJudge/README.md

-sam build --use-container                                         # Builds the project sam local invoke <FunctionName> --event events/pythonEcho.json    # Invokes the lambda function locally sam local start-api && curl http://localhost:3000/                # Start and invoke API endpoints locally sam deploy --guided                                               # Deploy the serverless application sam logs -n <FunctionName> --tail                                 # Print log tail for the deployed function
+sam build --use-container                                         # Builds the project sam local invoke <FunctionName> --event events/pythonEcho.json    # Invokes the lambda function locally sam local start-api && curl http://localhost:3000/                # Start and invoke API endpoints locally sam local start-lambda                                            # Start all the functions (you can invoke them with boto3, have a look at integration tests) sam deploy --guided                                               # Deploy the serverless application sam logs -n <FunctionName> --tail                                 # Print log tail for the deployed function